-If using automated equipment, ensure that the equipment features positive displacement, volumetric metering, and is capable of storing, mixing, heating, monitoring, and distributing the binder components at the proper mix ratio.
+If using automated equipment, the binder resin system manufacturer shall approve the use of automated continuous application device with their material.
+Ensure that the equipment features positive displacement, volumetric metering, and can store, mixing, heating, monitoring, and distributing the binder components at the proper mix ratio.
 Adjust the pressure and the speed of the equipment to achieve the proper application thickness.
-If applying the binder by hand, use a serrated edged squeegee to spread the resin binder and provide uniform coverage at the proper thickness.
+Coverage rate is based upon expected variance in the surface profile of the pavement.

-Do not contaminate the wet binder or allow the binder material to separate or cure and impair bonding of the aggregate.
+Do not contaminate the wet binder or allow the binder material to separate or cure, and impair bonding of the aggregate.